“The best I ever saw? I hate these kinds of questions.”

-“That would be easier.
-But I don’t like having to make lists.
+“That’d be easier.
+But I don’t like making lists.
 I’m not that guy.
 I know that guy but he’s not me.”

 “Yeah, I’m the list guy, the stat guy, the nerd guy.
 So, come on, tell me, what’s the best baseball play or game that you’ve seen in person?”

-“I’m not sure this is where you were going, but the most memorable event at a game I went to occurred in the bathroom when I went into one of the stalls to smoke a joint.”
+“I’m not sure this is where you were going, but the most memorable event at a game I attended occurred in the bathroom when I went in one of the stalls to smoke a joint.”